axelcarapinha/CmyMessage/README.md

 ## Plan / Roadmap
+✅ = implemented
+🛠️ = in process...
+🔁 = NOT implemented

-- Plan the architecture / structure of the code
+- Plan the architecture / structure of the code 🛠️
-- Simple connection
+- Simple connection 🛠️
-- Containers (probably with Docker compose)
+- Containers (probably with Docker compose) 🔁
-- Database
+- Database 🔁
-    - Designing the schema
+    - Designing the schema 🔁
-    - Making the queries
+    - Making the queries 🔁
-    - Connecting it
+    - Connecting it 🔁
-- Authentication (probalby with JWT tokens)
+- Authentication (probalby with JWT tokens) 🔁
-- Security check, like avoiding:
+- Security check, like avoiding: 🔁
-  - Open ports dangers
+  - Open ports dangers 🔁
-  - SQL injection
+  - SQL injection 🔁
-  - Command and code injection
+  - Command and code injection 🔁
-  - Buffer overflows
+  - Buffer overflows 🔁
-  - ....
+  - ... 🔁
-- Pentests to check for vulnerabilities
+- Pentests to check for vulnerabilities 🔁
-- Deployment
+- Deployment 🔁
-    - Server setup and configuration (probably in an Azure VM)
+    - Server setup and configuration (probably in an Azure VM) 🔁
-    - Documentation of the code
+    - Documentation of the code 🔁